 If, for some reason, you aren't satisfied with what you have uniquely seen and tasted in Santorini, Greece, visit its wineries and try the fine wines.

 You can accompany your alcoholic beverage with local delicacies, such as the traditional tomato paste, sweet or sun-dried tomatoes, and the paschal sweet cheese pies with mizithra cheese and olive oil.

 Where to Eat in Santorini

 Koukoumvalos is a restaurant that is also an attraction in Santorini, in the sense that if you do not visit it, you will have lost an important -and incredibly tasty - part of the island.
 You can find the restaurant in a new location in Fira, in a place reminiscent of a house from ancient times.

 The many years of operation find Koukoumavlos renewed and creative.
 It values local products, respects Greekness, and loves modern techniques, but in essence, it is a personal narrative of the creative chef.

-The menu includes original dishes Santorini and unusual proposals with an impressive presentation, while the unique space contributes to the experience of a gastronomic experience of many stars.
+The menu includes original dishes, Santorini, and unusual proposals with an impressive presentation, while the unique space contributes to the gastronomic experience of many stars.